 Initial Grant.
 Any person who becomes a non-employee director for the first time will automatically receive an initial grant of an option to purchase 20,000 shares of our common stock upon his or her election or appointment, subject to adjustment by our Board from time to time.
 33% of the shares subject to the initial grants will vest on the first anniversary of the date of such person's election or appointment to the Board and the remainder will vest monthly over two additional years.
-These initial grants may also be issued in the form of stock appreciation rights, or SARs, restricted stock awards, restricted stock unit awards, or other stock awards if so determined by our Board
+These initial grants may also be issued in the form of stock appreciation rights, or SARs, restricted stock awards, restricted stock unit awards, or other stock awards if so determined by our Board.

 Annual Grant.
 In addition, on the date of the annual meeting of our stockholders, commencing with our first annual meeting after January 14, 2013, any person who is a non-employee director immediately after such meeting of shareholders will be granted an option to purchase 12,000 shares of our common stock.
-Any person elected as or appointed to become a non-employee director at a time other than at the annual meeting, upon the date of such election or appointment, will be granted an option to purchase a number of shares determined by multiplying 12,000 by a fraction, the numerator of which will be the number of days between the date of such election and the date which is the first anniversary of the date of the date of the date of the date of the first annual meeting following the date of grant and (ii) the date of the first annual meeting following the date of grant, in each case subject to continued service with the Company.
-These annual grants may also be issued in the form of SARs, restricted stock awards, restricted stock unit awards, or other stock awards if so determined by our Board.
+Any person elected as or appointed to become a non-employee director at a time other than at the annual meeting, upon the date of such election or appointment, will be granted an option to purchase a number of shares determined by multiplying 12,000 by a fraction, the numerator of which will be the number of days between the date of such election and the date which is the first annual meeting annual meeting, and the denominator of which will be 365.
+100% of the shares subject to the annual grants will vest on the earlier of (i) the first anniversary of the date of grant, in each case subject to continued service with the Company.
+These annual grants may also be issued in the form of SARs, restricted stock unit awards, or other stock awards if so determined by our Board.